ADS Testing Office

 What is the responsibility of the course instructor to ensure students obtain their additional time at the ADS Testing Office?

-- Please submit all exam materials and directions for each assessment to the ADS Testing Office no later than an hour before the scheduled testing time.
+- Please submit all exam materials and directions for each assessment to the ADS Testing Office no later than 12 noon one business day before the scheduled testing date during the semester.
+This deadline is two business days before the exam date for final exams.

 - Please ensure a contact email is provided so that ADS proctors can contact you if a student has a question during their exam.
 Please be aware that all student questions are submitted to instructors by email and ADS may not always be able to provide your emailed response to the student prior to their exam completion.
 Students will be instructed to write a note to include with the completed exam materials.
 Please make arrangements to speak with the student during office hours for possible recourse options